 Most agricultural pollution happens through runoff, drains, or failures in storage and yard systems.
 Good practice focuses on containment, timing, placement, and maintenance.

-If slurry, silage effluent, or contaminated runoff enters water, the local council may investigate the pollution offence and IFI may also investigate where fish or fisheries are harmed.
+If slurry, silage effluent, or contaminated runoff enters water, report it to NECL and IFI where fish or fisheries are harmed.

 Quick farming checklist